JiantingFeng/Notes-Backup/pages/Gaussian Process.md

-- Gaussian process is equivalent to the bayesian learning with exact 1 infinite width
+- Gaussian process is equivalent to the bayesian learning with exact 1 infinite width hidden layer.
+- Idea: **distribution over functions**.
+-